JasonLeeGit/artist-and-albums-database/README.md

 # artist-and-albums-database
-Rest application for searching and viewing artists and albums
+Spring Boot Rest application for searching and viewing artists and albums

 To Run,